Hair Strand Drug Test

 - Samples cannot indicate substance use less than 7 days after the incident.

-How does hair testing work?
+How does hair strand drug testing work?

 When ingested, drugs and alcohol produce specific chemical markers in the body called metabolites.
 These markers pass into hair, which subsequently acts as a record of an individual’s drug or alcohol use.
 The presence of the metabolites helps to prove that the compound was ingested by the donor, and not simply the result of external contamination – for example, another person using drugs in the donor’s presence.